flaturtha/CharlieChan/_short-stories/blueberry-pie.md

 opubdate: Aug.
 1922
 opubissue: Vol. 5, No. 5
 category: short-stories
-excerpt: "They talked about little things, Irma and Laurence Martin.
-About Irma&#39;s coming to Chicago, when the aunt with whom she had lived in New York had died, and how Irma had met Martin a few weeks later, with &quot;love at first sight.&quot; But the story about the execution of Stuart Dennison shook Irma as she recalled her old life back in New York.
-Before she was Irma Martin."
+excerpt: "The story about the execution of Stuart Dennison shook Irma as she recalled her old life back in New York.
+Before she was Irma Martin.
+When she was Mrs. Stuart Dennison."
+tease: "A story that will haunt you long after you've put it down!
+Read this thriller today ... if you dare!"
 image: /assets/img/short-stories/blueberry-pie.png
+fb-image: /assets/img/short-stories/blueberry-pie_fb.jpg
 imgh: 450px
 genre: Crime
 tags: short-story